-The Company has established its Advisor Regulations by a resolution adopted by the Executive Management Board, and its content has also been reported to the Board of Directors.
-A summary of the Advisor Regulations is set forth below.
+The Company has established its Advisor Regulations by a resolution adopted by the Executive Management Board, and its content has also

 - Advisors shall never be involved in the business execution of and/or supervision within the Company. - The duties of Advisors are (i) engagement in social contribution activities such as holding office as an executive at industrial or public associations that are approved by the Company, and (ii) utilization of knowledge through holding office as outside executives in other companies that are approved by the Company.